rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="0"></span>
 ![Waiting for the 10R](ohlone-wilderness-trail-010.jpg)

-The twenty minute wait for the 10R bus to Livermore wasn't too bad, and there was even a bathroom at the station—which, when you're trying hard to overhydrate in preparation for a long day outside is no small amenity.
+The twenty minute wait for the 10R bus to Livermore wasn't too bad, and there was even a bathroom at the station—which, when you're stuck at a bus stop trying to overhydrate in preparation for a long day outside, is a big plus.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="0"></span>
 ## Livermore